 After the “Teatro” Howard created his own studio at the Paramour Estate in Silver Lake, Los Angeles.
 The 1920s estate was originally owned by Antonio Mareno, who was an actor and film director from the silent film era, who acted alongside Greta Garbo.
 It was here in the 22 room mansion where Howard produced the Lucinda Williams album World Without Tears which was nominated for a Grammy award.
 Whilst at the Paramour Howard produced Vic Chesnutt Silver lake, a track with Eddie Vedder for the original soundtrack for I Am Sam, and the beginnings of Tom Waits’ Real Gone.
 Howard finished Real Gone at an old school house in northern California.
 In 2012, Howard won “Producer Of The Year” for Wailin Jennys Bright Morning Stars at the Canadian folk awards, and was nominated as “Best Producer Of The Year” 2014 for The Cabin Project’s album.

-Recently, Howard produced, engineered, and mixed Railroad Earth’s album Captain Nowhere (Black Bear Records), mixed Shelby Lynne & Allison Moorer’s highly anticipated album Not Dark Yet (30 Tigers), produced and engineered Courtney Marie’s May Your Kindness Remain (Fat Possum/Mama Bird) and wrapped up producing, engineering and mixing Asaf Avidan’s album The Study on Falling (Telmavar).
+Recently, Howard produced, engineered, and mixed Railroad Earth’s album Captain Nowhere (Black Bear Records), mixed Shelby Lynne & Allison Moorer’s highly anticipated album Not Dark Yet (30 Tigers), produced, engineered and mixed Asaf Avidan’s album The Study on Falling (Telmavar), and produced and engineered Courtney Marie’s May Your Kindness Remain (Fat Possum/Mama Bird) which won International Album of The Year at the 2019 UK Americana Awards.

 *Credit Key: P – Producer, E – Engineer, M – Mixer